Gluten-Free Blueberry Lemon Breakfast Casserole

 • In a small bowl add the gluten-free flour, brown sugar, salt, and melted butter and mix until crumbly.
 Sprinkle the crumb mixture evenly over the top of the casserole.

 • Bake for 1 hour on the middle rack.
-You can see if it is done by inserting a toothpick into the center of casserole and see if it comes out clean.
+You can see if it is done by inserting a toothpick into the center of the casserole and seeing if it comes out clean.
 You will also see the sides of the casserole pulling away from the sides of the pan when it is done.
 The casserole will also be firm and not jiggly when it's done.
 Please watch your casserole because all ovens are different.

 Glaze